-The following year, Erik came with me to China (for part of my trip), but by then everyone else who had received the emails was hooked to the vicarious travel, so I continued sending dispatches from our trips abroad (well, not all trips, but the most adventurous ones).
+The following year, Erik came with me to China (for part of my trip), but by then everyone else who had received the emails was hooked to the vicarious travel, so I continued sending dispatches from our subsequent trips abroad (well, not all trips, but the most adventurous ones).
 Then eventually people said I should put my travels on a website instead of sending out a bunch of emails.
-And so, voila.
+And so, voilà.
 Here it is.
 As my interest in photography grew and continues to grow, I began to focus more and more on photo-laden posts.

 I also enjoy having travelers come to me!
 I'm the owner, maid and concierge of a self-catering B&B at my house.
 If you're passing through the Boulder/Nederland, Colorado, area, you can stay with me at Cozy and Quiet in Nederland.
 Or message me to meet up for a beer..